rom1504/img2dataset/README.md

 * Disk: if using resizing, up to 30MB/s write speed is necessary.
 If not using resizing, up to 130MB/s.
 Writing in few tar files make it possible to use rotational drives instead of a SSD.

 With these information in mind, the design choice was done in this way:
-* the list of urls is split in N shards.
-N is usually chosen as the number of cores
+* the list of urls is split in K shards.
+K is chosen such that a shard has a reasonable size on disk (for example 256MB), by default K = 10000
 * N processes are started (using multiprocessing process pool)
   * each process starts M threads.
 M should be maximized in order to use as much network as possible while keeping cpu usage below 100%.
   * each of this thread download 1 image and returns it